musiqu/BoxGame/README.md

 BoxGame

 This was an exercise in creating a responsive webpage using JavaScript and jQuery.
-CSS and JavaScript was moved into the HTML to make transfering the file easier.